 Previous and current research

-Our interest lies in computational approaches for unravelling the genotype-phenotype map on a genome-wide scale.
+Our interest lies in computational approaches for unravelling molecular and phenotypic variation.
 How do genetic background and environment jointly shape phenotypic traits or cause diseases?
 How are genetic and external factors integrated at different molecular levels, and how variable are these molecular readouts between individual cells?

 Future projects and goals